ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ7: If the value of the GROUPNAME URI path and the group name in the access token scope (gname in {{ssec-authorization-response}}) don't match, specify the mechanism to map the GROUPNAME value in the URI to the group name (see {{kdc-if}}).

+* REQ8: Define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter, see {{gid-post}}.

-* REQ8: Specify if any part of the KDC interface as defined in this document is not supported by the KDC (see {{kdc-if}}).
+* REQ9: Specify if any part of the KDC interface as defined in this document is not supported by the KDC (see {{kdc-if}}).

-* REQ9: Register a Resource Type for the root url-path, which is used to discover the correct url to access at the KDC (see {{kdc-if}}).
+* REQ10: Register a Resource Type for the root url-path, which is used to discover the correct url to access at the KDC (see {{kdc-if}}).

-* REQ10: Define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending on whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token (see {{ssec-authorization-request}}); and the roles that the Client has as current group member.
+* REQ11: Define what specific actions (e.g., CoAP methods) are allowed on each resource provided by the KDC interface, depending on whether the Client is a current group member; the roles that a Client is authorized to take as per the obtained access token (see {{ssec-authorization-request}}); and the roles that the Client has as current group member.

-* REQ11: Categorize possible newly defined operations for Clients into primary operations expected to be minimally supported and secondary operations, and provide accompanying considerations (see {{client-operations}}).
+* REQ12: Categorize possible newly defined operations for Clients into primary operations expected to be minimally supported and secondary operations, and provide accompanying considerations (see {{client-operations}}).

-* REQ12: Specify the encoding of group identifier (see {{ace-group-fetch}}).
+* REQ13: Specify the encoding of group identifier (see {{ace-group-fetch}}).

-* REQ13: Specify the approaches used to compute and verify the PoP evidence to include in 'client_cred_verify', and which of those approaches is used in which case (see {{gid-post}}).
+* REQ14: Specify the approaches used to compute and verify the PoP evidence to include in 'client_cred_verify', and which of those approaches is used in which case (see {{gid-post}}).

-* REQ14: Specify how the nonce N_S is generated, if the token is not provided to the KDC through the Token Transfer Request to the authz-info endpoint (e.g., if it is used directly to validate TLS instead).
+* REQ15: Specify how the nonce N_S is generated, if the token is not provided to the KDC through the Token Transfer Request to the authz-info endpoint (e.g., if it is used directly to validate TLS instead).

-* REQ15: Define the initial value of the 'num' parameter (see {{gid-post}}).
+* REQ16 Define the initial value of the 'num' parameter (see {{gid-post}}).

-* REQ16: Specify the format of the 'key' parameter (see {{gid-post}}).
+* REQ17: Specify the format of the 'key' parameter (see {{gid-post}}).

-* REQ17: Specify the acceptable values of the 'gkty' parameter (see {{gid-post}}).
+* REQ18: Specify the acceptable values of the 'gkty' parameter (see {{gid-post}}).

-* REQ18: Specify and register the application profile identifier (see {{gid-post}}).
+* REQ19: Specify and register the application profile identifier (see {{gid-post}}).

-* REQ19: If used, specify the format and content of 'group\_policies' and its entries.
+* REQ20: If used, specify the format and content of 'group\_policies' and its entries.
 Specify the policies default values (see {{gid-post}}).

-* REQ20: Define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter, see {{gid-post}}.

 * REQ21: Specify the approaches used to compute and verify the PoP evidence to include in 'kdc_cred_verify', and which of those approaches is used in which case (see {{gid-post}}).